Paul has been a Milwaukee Braves and Brewers fan for all of his life. He saw Matthews, Aaron, and Spahn play in the 1950s.

 Milwaukee Braves All-Stars of the 50s

 The Milwaukee Braves had a lot of good, young, and exciting players in the 1950s.
-If I had to choose my Braves all-stars during the seven years between 1953-1959, I would choose the following players by position.
+If I had to choose my Braves all-stars during the seven years from 1953 through1959, I would choose the following players by position.

 First Baseman — Joe Adcock

 "Jolting Joe" Adcock was a right-handed slugger who played with the Milwaukee Braves from 1953 through 1962.
-Over his whole career in 1950-1966, Adcock had a .277 batting average with 336 home runs and 1,122 RBIs.
+Over his whole career from 1950 through1966, Adcock had a .277 batting average with 336 home runs and 1,122 RBIs.
 He was also a great defensive first baseman holding a career .994 fielding percentage.

 In addition to being a two-time all-star, Joe hit four homers in one game on July 31, 1954.
 He also broke up Harvey Haddix's 12-inning no-hitter in 1959 with a home run.